-Recruitment doesn’t always go smoothly, so it’s useful to have a few go-to templates in the locker.
-One of the templates that’ll prove handy is for an interview cancellation email.
+Recruitment doesn’t always go smoothly, so it’s useful to have a few go-to templates in the locker if you need to cancel an interview.
 Being able to cancel interviews politely and professionally lets you take care of candidates without losing them from your candidate pool.

 So, is it unprofessional to cancel an interview?